-What causes myopia, and how can it be fixed?
-Ophthalmologist Dr Colin Chan explains all things blurry vision.
+What causes myopia?
+Can it be fixed?
+Ophthalmologist Dr Colin Chan explains.

 You may know it as near-sightedness or short-sightedness.
 If you suffer from it, you’ll know it’s a nuisance.
 It’s called ‘myopia’, and it’s the main cause of objects in the distance becoming blurry.